Shaking the Little Tree Story picture book

 In the end, you no longer tried to hold on.

-I just hope that TA will take me along and float to the place with light...
+I only hope that TA will carry me, float to the place where there is light......

 Be carried away by the heart